 A new masterplan for that vital area of the central city region around Salford University has been drawn up.
 This is an adaptation of an earlier masterplan by 5plus Architects.
-The new document by English Cities Fund (ECF) contains a surprise suggestion.
-By the way ECF is a collective of Muse Developments, Legal & General and Homes England.
+The new document by English Cities Fund (ECF) contains a surprise suggestion: ECF is a collective of Muse Developments, Legal & General and Homes England.
 Their masterplan covers a huge 250 acres.

-The exciting prospect with this proposal is it would make a fine promenade and terrace over that magnificent meander of the River Irwell at The Crescent.
+The exciting element with this proposal is it would make a fine promenade and terrace over that magnificent meander of the River Irwell at The Crescent.

 £800m and let’s get started in Salford